Romani cuisine: Overview

 Eggplants are cooked in tomato sauce.
 The Roma pickle gherkins, cabbage, beets, ripe olives and a cabbage-cauliflower mixture.
 The Roma also cook pogača bread.
 Romani people prepare borscht with beets, cabbage, bay leaves and soup bones.
 It is often served with sour cream and extra vegetables.

-Romani people pick mushrooms and berries from forests.
+There are records of nomadic Romani people picking mushrooms and berries from forests and collecting young nettles in the spring.

-Since their migration from India through Armenia in the 1300s, the Romani people have acquired extensive knowledge about the nutritional and medicinal properties of various natural ingredients.
+Since their migration from South Asia through Armenia, the Romani people have acquired extensive knowledge about the nutritional and medicinal properties of various natural ingredients.
 They have mastered the art of utilizing berries, nettles, beech leaves, and herbs in their cuisine.
 Living near the sea, they also gather limpets and mussels to supplement their grocery purchases, which are often funded by horse trading.
 In their quest for flavorful meat, the Romani people prefer geese, goats, pork, and wild salmon over beef and mutton.
 They have a stock of dried mushrooms that add a distinct flavor to their ragouts, while dandelion roots serve as a strong ingredient for their coffee, which is further enhanced with wild honey.

 The Romani people value recipes that incorporate ingredients such as butter and eggs from free-range hens, molasses, unrefined sugar, and wholemeal flour.
 In their cooking, they believe in using generous amounts of bread, garlic, pepper, salt, and vinegar for good luck.
 They also engage in hunting and gathering activities, collecting dulse, eels, sea kale, game, seabird offal, gooseberries, and mulberries to create flavorful soups and boiled puddings.
 A beloved recipe among children involves hollowing out a potato and filling it with elderberry jam before baking it in embers.

-Spanish Romani cuisine is characterized by being simple, nutritious, colorful, and spicy.
+Romani cuisine in Spain is characterized by being simple, nutritious, colorful, and spicy.
 Some of the most common dishes are stews, prepared in a multitude of variations (with beans and fennel, cod, etc.), gachas, flamenquines (stuffed and fried pork rolls), and so on.
 Gitanos use chickpeas and saffron.
-La Cocina Gitana de Matilde Amaya is a Spanish Roma cookbook released in 2002.
+La Cocina Gitana de Matilde Amaya is a Romani cookbook released in 2002.

-Hedgehogs are a popular delicacy among Roma.
+Joe Grey or Joey Grey is a traditional Romani stew in Britain that can be made with most meats; usually rabbit meat but also eels.
+Other dishes traditional to Romanis in Britain are bacon pudding, rabbit pie, plum pudding (made using dried plums), and jam roly-poly pudding.

+Bacon pudding.
+The Romani method of cooking the pudding is by wrapping in a muslin cloth or tin foil, and boiling.
+It is served with gravy or parsley sauce.